Kunal453/DSA-30-Day-Challenges-Questions./README.md

 #### 21. Given a stack with push(), pop(), and empty() operations, The task is to delete the middle element of it without using any additional data structure.
 #### 22. Given a string with brackets.
 If the start index of the open bracket is given, find the index of the closing bracket.
 #### 23. Given an integer k and a queue of integers, The task is to reverse the order of the first k elements of the queue, leaving the other elements in the same relative order
+#### 24. Given an array and a positive integer k, find the first negative integer for each window(contiguous subarray) of size k.
+If a window does not contain a negative integer, then print 0 for that window.